mkim74/MyPast/MyPast.md

      width = "150"
      height = "150"/>

-*I was born in Seoul, South Korea

-*Born on October 4th, 2002 @ 12:05 P.M.
+*I was born in Seoul, South Korea on October 4th, 2002

 *Went to ER in 2003 for crushing my lips (mark still exists today)